Choosing the Best Metal-to-Metal Seal Design

-MORE THAN LEAKAGE – PROPER SEAL SELECTION CAN AFFECT SAFETY, PERFORMANCE, LIFESPAN & COST.
+MORE THAN LEAKAGE – PROPER METAL-TO-METAL SEAL SELECTION CAN AFFECT SAFETY, PERFORMANCE, LIFESPAN & COST

 In any solid block of metal, where multiple ports have been drilled to allow for cross-channel fluid or gas conveyance, proper sealing of the drilled port is critical to performance.
 When evaluating seal options engineers must consider much more than the potential for leakage, but also installation, cleanliness requirements and materials.
 Proper metal-to-metal seal selection ensures reliable performance, long-life and lower total costs.